-The OECD Due Diligence Guidance provides detailed recommendations to help companies respect human rights and avoid contributing to conflict through their mineral purchasing decisions and practices.
-This Guidance is for use by any company potentially sourcing minerals or metals from conflict-affected and high-risk areas.
-The OECD Guidance is global in scope and applies to all mineral supply chains.
+This guidance provides detailed recommendations to help companies respect human rights and avoid contributing to conflict through their mineral purchasing decisions and practices.
+It is for use by any company potentially sourcing minerals or metals from conflict-affected and high-risk areas.
+The guidance is global in scope and applies to all mineral supply chains.